yousseflahouifi/random/atorandom.md

 - consider registration when password reset and vice versa

 - IDN homograph ?

+- what if a link which was meant to be clicked by a user to update something is clicked by another user ? is it going to update the victim's details ? (update email,add emails)
 ```

 ### sensitive data leak using .json extension.